 Clean any surfaces you need to interact with before and after using them.

 Access to Helen Wood Hall is currently limited to a reduced number of faculty and staff, and students who are attending labs or clinical assignments.
 The building is secured, and entry is permitted for School of Nursing students and employees through any of the building’s swipe-enabled entrances with a School of Nursing ID badge.
 Entry through the front door facing Crittenden Blvd. is permitted by swipe access for anyone with a URMC ID badge Monday – Friday from 7:30 a.m. to 3 p.m.

-Elevators are limited to single occupancy, and restroom capacity is also limited to ensure distancing.
+Elevators and restroom capacity is also limited to ensure distancing.
 Please follow signage indicating new maximum capacities and protocols related to common spaces, such as meeting rooms, copy rooms, break rooms, and restrooms.
 (See first floor map of Helen Wood Hall)

 For more detailed information about expectations and protocols for the spring semester, please see the COVID-19 Resource Center or select your affiliation from the buttons below.faculty/staff returning student incoming student prospective student

 All individuals who are symptomatic will be tested and isolated until their test result is returned.
 Isolation will continue for individuals with positive test results in accordance with CDC guidelines.
 Contact University Health Service at (585) 275-2662 or www.rochester.edu/uhs/primary-care/contact-uhs to schedule an appointment.

 The Coronavirus University Restart Team (CURT) has reviewed New York State's travel and quarantine guidance and evaluated what this new information means for University faculty, staff, students and parents.

 See updated University travel guidance on the COVID-19 Resource Center.